What does “financial freedom” mean to you?

 4. Find Ways to Make Saving Simple

 I don’t know about you, but I have a tough time parting with cash.
 Swiping a debit card?
 That’s easy—it’s money I’ve never even seen.
-Same goes for a credit card.
+The same goes for a credit card.
 Letting go of cold hard cash, though?
 That’s a lot tougher.

 Set up an automatic transfer to move money to savings on payday.
 You never need to touch the money or deliberate over tucking it away or going out to dinner.
 The money will already be taken out of your account.